quarkusio/quarkus/CONTRIBUTING.md

 and set _Class count to use import with '\*'_ to `999`.
 Do the same with _Names count to use static import with '\*'_.

-### GitPod
+### Gitpod

-You can also use [GitPod](https://gitpod.io) to contribute without install anything on your computer.
-Click [here](#https://gitpod.io/https://github.com/quarkusio/quarkus/-/tree/main/) to start a workspace.
+You can also use [Gitpod](https://gitpod.io) to contribute without installing anything on your computer.
+Click [here](https://gitpod.io/#https://github.com/quarkusio/quarkus/-/tree/main/) to start a workspace.

 ## Build